dotnet/runtime/docs/design/features/lsra-detail.md

 edges (edges from a block with multiple successors to a block with multiple predecessors).
 This can seriously impact performance, and is especially bad when the edge is a loop backedge.

-One option would be go avoid edge splitting altogether.
+One option would be to avoid edge splitting altogether.
 Instead, we would construct `CriticalEdgeSet`s that would include the set of critical edges that have any edges in common.
 For these, once we have allocated the first block that contains either an in-edge or an out-edge in such a set, the variable locations on that edge would be fixed, and future blocks that have edges in that